DuqueDeTuring/books2explore/readme.md

 - How to Be Idle by Tom Hodgkinson
 - How to Break Software: A Practical Guide to Testing W/CD by James Whittaker (CD-ROM)
 - How to Build a Business Rules Engine: Extending Application Functionality through Metadata Engineering (The Morgan Kaufmann Series in Data Management Systems) by Malcolm Chisholm
+- How to Cook Everything the Basics: All You Need to Make Great Food -- With 1,000 Photos.
+By Mark Bittman
 - How to Design Programs: An Introduction to Programming and Computing by Matthias Felleisen, Robert Bruce Findler
 - How to Fold It: The Mathematics of Linkages, Origami, and Polyhedra: Joseph O'Rourke: 9780748794973
 - How to Hide an Empire: A History of the Greater United States by Daniel Immerwahr
 - How to Lie with Statistics by Darrell Huff
+- How to Live.
+By Sarah Bakewell
+- How to Prove It: A Structured Approach.
+By Daniel J. Velleman
 - How to Read a Poem: And Fall in Love with Poetry, Edward Hirsch
 - How to Read and Do Proofs: An Introduction to Mathematical Thought Processes by Daniel Solow
 - How to Solve It: Modern Heuristics by Zbigniew Michalewicz, David B. Fogel
 - How We Became Our Data: A Genealogy of the Informational Person // Notre Dame Philosophical Reviews // University of Notre Dame (https://ndpr.nd.edu/news/how-we-became-our-data-a-genealogy-of-the-informational-perso/)
 - How We Know What Isn't So: The Fallibility of Human Reason in Everyday Life by Thomas Gilovich
+- Howl's Moving Castle (Howl's Castle Book 1).
+By Diana Wynne Jones
+- Human Condition: Second Edition, The.
+By Hannah Arendt
+- Human Nature: The Categorial Framework.
+By P. M. S. Hacker
 - Human Rights: A Very Short Introduction (Very Short Introductions) by Andrew Clapham
 - Human Universals (Citado en “Moral tribes”, pag.
 49)
 - Human, All Too Human II and Unpublished Fragments Volume 4 (The Complete Works of Friedrich Nietzsche) by Friedrich Nietzsche